 This rapid growth, coupled with the increasing cost of land reclamation and a desire to be a ‘garden city’, has resulted in competing land-use requirements at the surface.
 As a consequence, Singapore now looks to the subsurface to meet many of its future development needs.
 A comprehensive understanding of the geology has therefore become critical to Singapore’s continued prosperity and future development.

-Over the last seven years, the BGS has been working with the Geological and Underground Projects Department of Singapore’s Building and Construction Agency (BCA) and Nanyang Technological University (NTU) on a range of projects, with the overall objective of improving the knowledge of Singapore’s subsurface geology.
+For the past decade, BGS has been working with the Geological and Geospatial Department of Singapore’s Building and Construction Agency (BCA) and Nanyang Technological University (NTU) on a range of projects, with the overall objective of improving the knowledge of Singapore’s subsurface geology.
 Activities within these projects have been very varied, and include:

 - desk study and literature review